Evaluate Your Gym Training

 What do you do in between sets?
 Are you texting, talking to your friends, or scrolling through Instagram?

-It is important to rest in between exercises.
-But, if you are spending several minutes rest after each set, you will have a hard time growing muscle.
+It is important to rest between exercises.
+However, if you spend several minutes resting after each set, you will have a hard time growing muscle.
 Shoot for 60-90 seconds between sets.

-The only exception to this rule is if your focus is purely on strength rather than hypertrophy.
-If this is the case, you typically need to take up to five minutes between sets before you can lift super heavy again.
+The only exception to this rule is if your focus is on strength rather than hypertrophy.
+In that case, you typically need to take up to five minutes between sets before you can lift super heavy again.

 You Lift Too Heavy

-In their haste to make gains, many people end up sacrificing form for added weight.
+In their haste to gain, many people sacrifice form for added weight.

-If you have to throw your weight around to lift the weight, you are lifting too heavy, and you will not see the kind of results you are after.
+If you have to throw your weight around to lift it, you are lifting too heavily, and you will not see the results you are after.
 You are better off nailing the technique with a lighter weight than sacrificing form to lift the weight you think you should be.

 If you do not know if you are lifting with the correct form, do not be afraid to ask a trainer or a more experienced gym-goer for help.